cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/devops/juju.rst

   sudo iptables -t nat -A PREROUTING -p tcp -d 0.0.0.0 --dport 443 -j DNAT --to-destination [IP ADDRESS of Juju GUI]:443

-You can find a IP affess of your Juju GUI with the following command:
+You can find a IP address of your Juju GUI with the following command:

 ::